 The Fools and Jewels follow a route along New Hampshire Street to Boston, and north along Columbia back to the Seiler, stopping at watering holes and restaurants along the way.

-Though the St. John Fools of Misrule formed in 2011, marching on the Saturday closest to January 6, this is the first time the krewe's march will take place on Twelfth Night.
+The St. John Fools of Misrule formed in 2011, marching on the Saturday closest to January 6, Twelfth Night.

-Photos: St. John Fools of Misrule Facebook page and website
+Photos: Matthew Schlenker for St. John Fools of Misrule